David Jambor

-David Jambor (born 31 March 2003) is a Czech footballer who currently plays as a midfielder for FC Zbrojovka Brno.
+David Jambor (born 31 March 2003) is a Czech footballer who currently plays as a midfielder for Chrudim.
 His older brother Dan Jambor is also footballer.

 Club career

 FC Zbrojovka Brno

 He made his professional debut for Zbrojovka Brno in the away match against Fastav Zlín on 13 September 2020, which ended in a loss 1:3.
 After 74 minutes he replaced Adam Fousek.